cucumber/ci-environment/ARCHITECTURE.md

 ## CI definitions

-The `ciDict.json` file contains definitions of various CI servers.
-Each property of a CI server definition is an expression that evaluates a value from one or more environment variables.
+The `CiEnvironment.json` file contains an array of `CiEnvironment` structs for all the supported CI servers.
+Each property of a `CiEnvironment` struct is an expression that evaluates a value from one or more environment variables.

 The expression syntax for environment variables can use the form `${variable/pattern/replacement}`, similar to [bash parameter substitution](https://tldp.org/LDP/abs/html/parameter-substitution.html),